nbgit10/ayto_solver/README.md

 ## Optimization details

 We use a MIP solver to solve the problem.
 We solve `min norm(x,1) s.t.
 Ax=b, x in {0,1}`where we actually already now the minimum and it is not unique until we have enough constraints (i.e. matching nights and truth booth results).
 This is derived from a compressed sensing approach where we would solve `min norm(x,0) s.t.
 Ax=b` since we know that our solution is sparse: The vector `x` of length `males * females` decoding all possible matches is `s`-sparse where `s` defines the number of couples.
 This knowledge allows us to solve the underdetermined linear equation system `Ax=b` nevertheless.
 We use a mixed integer linear programming approach (MIP).
 This algorithm will in our case always find a feasible and optimial solution, that means we always find a valid combination of couples that satisfies all information we have from matching nights and truth boothes.
-However, we don not know and do not check if this solution is unique.
+However, we do not know and do not check if this solution is unique.
 This approach is derived from a compressed sensing approach using linear optimization trying to do sparse signal recovery (see [https://en.wikipedia.org/wiki/Compressed_sensing]) and not treating this as a combinatorical problem.
 For the latter see e.g. [https://blogs.sas.com/content/operations/2018/08/14/are-you-the-one/] for an example.

 ## Known Issues